-The bigger the organization, the more important its role.
-He has an in-house advisory role for top management and executives.
-Ideally, he reports directly to the CEO, so he is completely separated from the Human Resources department.
-If necessary, this creates a separate functional circuit.
-Some companies then call it People & Culture.
+The larger the organization, the more important its role.
+He has an in-house consultant role for top management and executives.
+Ideally, he reports directly to the CEO, i.e. is completely separated from the HR department.
+If necessary, this creates its own functional circuit.
+Some companies then call them People & Culture.

-As a rule, the Head of Culture gradually grows into his role and the associated area of responsibility.
+As a rule, the Head of Culture grows step by step into its role and the associated area of responsibility.
 The focus is on building trust.
 For the employees, it is both a bridge and a lighthouse.
 As a lighthouse, it offers orientation.
-As a bridge and neutral third party, it is a starting point for feel-good topics - and also for problems.
+As a bridge and neutral third party, he is the point of contact for well-being issues - and also for problems.
 If necessary, he can ensure anonymity.

 Offline download: Download this text as PDF - Read usage rights, Because we do not automatically submit the title of this text for privacy reasons: When buying in "interests" the title register if support is needed.
 After buying text exclusively Download at this URL (please save).
 Or for a little more directly an entire book or eCourse with this text buy, read on.

 Read customer feedback and buy a book on this topic at a discount: Do you like this text and want to read more information about it?
 Buy the right book including this text, buy it here in two languages, as a member even with a 20 percent discount.
 Would you like to take a look at the book first?
 You can do this by previewing the book look at and then purchase on the book page.

 German edition: ISBN 9783965961067

 English version: ISBN 9783965961074 (Translation notice)